-The rash is most commonly limited to one side of the body and only affects one nerve root in most cases.
-Although not a life-threatening condition, if the nerve near the eye is affected, herpes zoster can cause blindness.
+The rash is almost always limited to one side of the body and only affects one nerve root.
+Although not life-threatening, if the nerve near the eye is affected, this may cause blindness.

-Standard treatment is antiviral medication such as acyclovir which can disrupt the life cycle of the virus.
-However, it can also cause significant, and sometimes lethal, immune suppression often requiring hospital admission.
-By comparison, wheatgrass extract application to the affected area is safe (it can be used orally), easily applied and it usually works well.
+Standard medical treatment is an antiviral medication such as acyclovir, which is usually prescribed in hospital.
+This drug can disrupt the life cycle of the virus.
+Unfortunately, it can also cause significant, and sometimes serious immune suppression which can cause a severe skin rash and even physical illness.
+By comparison, wheatgrass extract applied to the affected area (every three days is ample) is perfectly safe (it can even be used orally), and works well if you persevere.

-This patient had moderate pain on day 4 of his illness, but after using wheatgrass extract three times a day, his pain subsided in just 2 days.
+This patient had moderate pain on day 4 of his illness, but after using wheatgrass extract, his pain subsided in just 2 days.

 I recall in my pre-wheatgrass days, when the CEO of a large company was suffering from a "saddle shaped" rash of herpes zoster on the side of his chest wall.
 Unaware of wheatgrass being useful for this condition at the time, I prescribed him acyclovir, a widely used pharmaceutical immunosuppressant and anti-viral agent.
 The medication worked well on the rash, but the severely painful oral infection and pain caused by the medication forced the patient to take 4 weeks off work.
 It seemed there had to be a better way and, as can be seen in this case, wheatgrass extract did an excellent job.